schmylan/httpx/README.md

 # HTTP/X (RFC)

-HTTP/X is a protocol for webapps that enables state and logic to opearate server-side instead of in the browser.
+HTTP/X is a protocol for webapps that enables state and logic to operate server-side instead of in the browser.

 ### Table of Contents
 - [Advantages](#advantages)